Ask an Accident Attorney: Are Parents Liable When Their Teenager Causes a Car Accident?

 So are parents responsible for the mistakes of our teenage drivers?
 As with many legal questions, the answer is not black or white.
-Frankly, that is why you hire a good attorney when you have a legal issue.
+Frankly, that is why you hire an experienced car accident attorney when you have a legal issue.
 I had a case where we brought a lawsuit against the teenage driver and one of her parents who owned the car.
-We pursued a legal theory known as negligent entrustment against the parent.
-Simply put, negligent entrustment is when someone should not allow another to use a dangerous thing, but they do anyway and someone gets hurt as a result of a negligent or improper use of that thing.
-If you know that someone in inexperienced with guns, you would not hand them a loaded gun.
+We pursued a legal theory known as “negligent entrustment” against the parent.
+Simply put, negligent entrustment is when someone should not allow another to use a dangerous thing, but they do anyway and someone gets hurt as a result of negligent or improper use of that thing.
+If you know that someone is inexperienced with guns, you would not hand them a loaded gun.
 If someone was intoxicated, you should not hand them the keys to your car.

-If you have any questions on this article or need help with a car accident, call Lancaster County attorney Chad Rankin at RG Injury law for a free consultation.
-Chad Rankin is a car accident lawyer who has been practicing personal injury for 16 years.
+If you have any questions about this article or need legal help after a car accident, call Lancaster County attorney Chad Rankin at RG Injury Law for a free consultation, (717) 656-5000.
+Chad Rankin is a Lancaster car accident lawyer who has been practicing personal injury for nearly 20 years.
 He is a Partner at Rankin & Gregory in Lancaster County, PA.
-Rankin & Gregory, LLC 2173 Embassy Drive Lancaster, PA 17603
+Rankin & Gregory, LLC 2173 Embassy Drive Lancaster, PA 17603.